 The Internet is a great resource, but it's important for you and your child to be aware of the challenges and issues that can occur online.
 As parents you may be wondering, “What is Twitter?” or “What do I need to know to help keep my child safe online?”

 We've compiled some tips both for you and for you to share with your child about different issues or situations they may encounter online.
 Not a parent?
-Check out our Tips for teachers or Tips for teens for more information.
+Check out our Tips for educators or Tips for teens for more information.

 What you can do

 Founded in 2006, Twitter is a social broadcast network that enables people and organizations to publicly share brief messages instantly around the world.
 The service can be accessed on the web at Twitter.com, on a wide variety of mobile devices and via text messaging.
 Available in more than 35 languages, Twitter has more than 200 million monthly active users.
 Visit www.twitter.com or follow @twitter for more information.

 Most of the communication taking place on Twitter is viewable to everyone.
 Since the information posted is public, it can be retweeted on the site by anyone who sees it.

 While Tweets can be protected so only approved followers can see them, most users share their Tweets with everyone.
 If your child wants their Tweets to only be available to approved followers, they can protect their Tweets.